-The day also includes two essential coffee breaks: lanche da manhã around 10:00 AM and lanche da tarde around 4:00 PM.
-Even quick meals are seated affairs.
-Locals might grab a bifana (pork sandwich) but will enjoy it at a counter with soup rather than eating on the go.
-Weekends stretch these schedules even further, with meals becoming hours-long celebrations of conversation and community.
+They grab a lanche da manhã around 10:00 AM and a lanche da tarde around 4:00 PM.
+Even quick meals are strictly seated affairs in this country.
+Locals might grab a bifana pork sandwich, but they will enjoy it at a counter with soup rather than eating on the go.

 When you sit down at a Portuguese restaurant, don’t be surprised when bread, olives, or cheese appears on your table.
-This couvert isn’t complimentary—it will be added to your bill, though it’s never expensive.
-A simple “não, obrigado/a” (no, thank you) is all it takes to politely decline it if you’re not interested.
+This couvert isn’t complimentary.
+It will be added to your bill, though it’s never expensive.

-Tipping in Portugal is more nuanced than the standard US percentages.
-While not mandatory, good service deserves recognition, especially as tourism increases the cost of living for service staff.
-Consider rounding up the bill, leaving a euro or two in cafés, 5-10% in casual restaurants, and up to 15% for exceptional high-end experiences.
+Consider rounding up the bill or leaving a euro or two in cafés.
+You should leave 5-10% in casual restaurants, and up to 15% for exceptional high-end experiences.
 Always tip in cash when possible to ensure it reaches your server directly.

 Finding Authentic Tascas: Where Real Portuguese Cooking Lives